-Whether you are attempting your PMP certification, or have already been employed as a project manager, it is of utmost importance to know and understand Pareto charts.
-These amazing visualization tools capture the Parento Principle, which suggests that roughly 80 percent of effects come from 20 percent of causes - otherwise known as the 80/20 rule.
-When looking through the prism of project management, it means that approximately 80 percent of the problems big projects face, can be boiled down to 20 core issues.
+Whether you are attempting your PMP certification or have already been employed as a project manager, it is of utmost importance to know and understand Pareto charts.
+These amazing visualization tools capture the Pareto Principle, which suggests that roughly 80 percent of effects come from 20 percent of causes, otherwise known as the 80/20 rule.
+When looking through the prism of project management, it means that approximately 80 percent of the problems big projects face can be boiled down to 20 core issues.

 This is the most detailed that you will find on the use of Pareto charts in PMP context.
-You will know how to create these visualizations, how and when to use them, and most importantly – different examples from a variety of industries that show their usefulness.
-By the end, I can assure you that you will have one more weapon added to your project managements tools.
+You will know how to create these visualizations, how and when to use them, and most importantly, different examples from a variety of industries that show their usefulness.
+By the end, I can assure you that you will have one more weapon added to your project management tools.

-Around the early 1900's Pareto made an observation that roughly 80% of the land in the region was economically utilized by only 20% of the population - roughly experiencing economic utilization.
-This observation eventually formulated, and we now use this concept, The Pareto Principle or The 80/20 principle.
-While Pareto was observing the economical distribution, he would have never envisioned how this can apply across so many disciplines, such as project management.
+Around the early 1900's Pareto made an observation that roughly 80% of the land in the region was economically utilized by only 20% of the population, roughly experiencing economic utilization.
+This observation eventually formulated, and we now use this concept, the Pareto Principle or the 80/20 principle.
+While Pareto was observing the economic distribution, he would have never envisioned how this could apply across so many disciplines, such as project management.

 In my career in project management, this is a principle I have witnessed time and time again.
 If we think of customer complaints, around 20% of the product features are responsible for 80% of them.
 Approximately 80% of project delays can be tied to 20% of task types.
 And roughly 80% of the productivity in a team is typically concentrated in 20% of the team members.